inspr/core-legacy/doc/schemas_and_types.md

 [Avro Schema documentation](https://avro.apache.org/docs/current/spec.html#schemas)

 Messages can have types in many forms, and it is common to define them as a JSON object.
-There is online support for converting a JSON object to an Avro Schema, and you can check an example [here](https://toolslick.com/generation/metadata/avro-schema-from-json).
+There is online support for converting a JSON object to an Avro Schema, like this [one](https://toolslick.com/generation/metadata/avro-schema-from-json).

 ## Defining a Schema